 Stewart on the Green opened in July.
 Using Landscape Structures’ Play Naturally play structures and a Cedar Forest Products’ pavilion with lighting and two rows of amphitheater seating, the play area implements climbing boulders and slides set against the backdrop of a lush open space.
 The color scheme blends perfectly with Ohiopyle’s natural surroundings and features new, poured-in-place rubber safety surfacing so that the very smallest borough residents and visitors can enjoy the play area, too.

 The old, broken swings that Kate remembers from her childhood have been replaced with new swings.
-Her favorite elements are the “river” kayaks bolted down that tie into the unique “river pathway” (a blue band of protective play surfacing) incorporating Ohiopyle’s river heritage.
+Her favorite elements are the “river” kayaks bolted down that tie into the unique “river pathway” (a blue band of protective playground surface material) incorporating Ohiopyle’s river heritage.

 Kate McCarty says, “We’re a ‘river town.’
 We wanted to have a look and feel exclusive to the area—something that could only be Ohiopyle—like no other place in any other town.
 General Recreation’s equipment had the unique features we wanted.”